Updated: Nov 4, 2020

 In all seriousness though what was nice about Afghanistan was that there was plenty of medical support, if I ever had questions I could chat with the other docs, and their was a larger hospital nearby that I could send people to if needed.
 This or course being in direct contrast to Africa where I’m the only doc in the middle of nowhere and the only western medical facility being a quick six hour jet ride away.

 As I mentioned our clinic was open every day 365 days a year, to say that the days became redundant with everyday being the exact same schedule would be the under statement of the year.
 Most of the medicine was pretty simple though, coughs and colds, rashes, my knee hurts, my rectum’s bleeding (saw a fair amount of that…don’t know why, was afraid to ask too many questions).
-But, by far the most we did was hand out ambien.
+But, by far the most we did was hand out Ambien.
 Everyone was always shifting schedules so sleep aids, or “no-go” pills were like crack, and I was the crack king.
 There is a policy that flyers can’t have more than twenty pills in a sixty day period, but we saw so many people that we still managed to go through a few hundred pills a week.
-The funniest thing about prescribing out ambien or “makin da deal” as it’s called on the street was how people would ask for it.
+The funniest thing about prescribing out Ambien is how people would ask for it.
 I imagine it would be much the same as trying to sell crack out on the corner.
 There are those guys that are experienced and confident and know exactly what they want.
 They come into clinic and know the lingo, and it goes something like “hey doc, can I get two tickets to ride the A-train?” or “hey doc, can I score some sleepy treats?”
-Then there are the newbies that don’t really want to enter the room, they just kind of stand in the doorway picking at the splinter in the woodframe, or maybe staring at their feet with their hands in their pocket while under a muffled breath say something like “so…umm, I umm was wondering about this umm…to help me sleep, umm”.
-In time I even came to recognize what squadrons these guys flew with based on the way they asked for ambien.
+Then there are the newbies that don’t really want to enter the room, they just kind of stand in the doorway picking at the splinter in the wood frame, or maybe staring at their feet with their hands in their pocket while under a muffled breath say something like “so…umm, I umm was wondering about this umm…to help me sleep, umm”.
+In time I even came to recognize what squadrons these guys flew with based on the way they asked for Ambien.
 If they walked in with bravado telling instead of asking me what they needed I knew that they probably had some kind of job that involved shooting things at people.
-These were also the guys that if they had a rash on their genital region would walk into my room and whip their cock out before I could even ask them what they wanted or close the door.
-On the other hand the shy ones that acted like it was their first time in a whore house and all they wanted was to meet a nice girl to talk to for a while often had some kind of really boring job on the back of a plane, like a sensor operator, or some kind of communications nerdiness.
-But, in the end I never judged, everyone needs their fix, and I need to chase my paper, unfortunately the only paper I was chasing off these deals were never ending spreadsheets.
+These were also the guys that if they had a rash on their genital region would walk into my room and whip it out before I could even ask them what they wanted or close the door.
+On the other hand the shy ones often had some kind of really boring job on the back of a plane, like a sensor operator, or some kind of communications nerdiness.
+But, in the end I never judged, we just handed out pills, and updated spreadsheets.